codefresh-io/docs.codefresh.io/_docs/yaml-examples/examples/codacy-testing.md

         stage: "test"
 {% endraw %}
 {% endhighlight %}

+The last two steps, ’tests’ and ’codacy’, are used to run our tests, create our coverage reports and forward those to Codacy.
+If you are using your own project and existing pipeline, add those two steps to your pipeline.
+In case you are using your own application, make sure to adapt the commands within the test step to run the tests of your application.
+Additionally, ensure that both the ’repo’ and the ’image_name’ point to your integrations.

 Once you run the pipeline the steps will create the coverage report and forward it to Codacy.